 Coinbase and Coinbase Pro face direct competition from a number of fiat-cryptoasset exchanges.
 Bitfinex, Bitstamp, Kraken, and bitFlyer are Coinbase’s main competitors, although there are others, including traditional brokerages like Robinhood (which now supports cryptoasset trading in all US states except Hawaii, and Nevada).Coinbase has also expanded to support crypto-crypto pairs (e.g., BTC/ETH) in 42 countries, including the US, Canada, India, Brazil, and South Korea.
 As a result, the company now also competes with Binance.
 Binance is the largest cryptoasset exchange by volume (with over $25B worth of cryptoassets exchanged on October 11, 2021) but only supports crypto-crypto trading pairs.

 Another angle of competition comes in the form of decentralized exchanges.
 0x is a tokenized protocol for decentralized exchanges initially launched via a $24M ICO, and is gaining steam as decentralized exchanges — like Radar Relay — build on top of it.
 While more technical and more difficult to use, decentralized exchanges have no central point of attack and therefore offer increased security.
 Still, activity is limited when compared to major centralized exchanges, and this threat should be considered on a longer time horizon.

-Coinbase has faced challenges as key employees have left for other ventures, prompting some to reference a “Coinbase mafia.”
+The company has faced challenges as key employees have left for other ventures, prompting some to reference a “Coinbase mafia:”

 - Olaf-Carlson Wee, an early product manager at the company, left in mid-2016 to start Polychain Capital, which is widely considered an elite cryptoasset hedge fund.